Alfred Beckley: Life in Western Virginia

+Civil War

+In 1861, the Virginia Secession Commission would not confirm his nomination by Governor John Letcher for Beckley to lead the 35th Regiment of Virginia Volunteers formed by Letcher in May of that year, and not enough men volunteered, so the 35th Regiment never formed.
 While in the Virginia Militia during the American Civil War, he served under General Henry A. Wise as part of the Confederate Army.
 By summer 1861, Beckley was in charge of the 12th Brigade of Virginia militia against Union troops at Cotton Hill, West Virginia, in the Kanawha Valley.
 This region was largely pro-Union and his militia was not highly motivated, so Wise condemned Beckley's unit in August 1861.
 Thus, it only served until October 1861, contributing little to the Confederate cause.
 Beckley even formally complained about the problems finding sufficient recruits to Robert E. Lee.
 He officially resigned his commission on February 8, 1862.
 Returning to Union-occupied Beckley, he surrendered to the Union officer in charge, Rutherford B. Hayes, on March 16–17, 1862.
 He was then arrested by the Union army on April 3, 1862, and sent first to the Atheneum prison camp near Wheeling, West Virginia, and then to Camp Chase, near Columbus, Ohio, as a prisoner of war.
 He claimed that he was really pro-Union, but had simply been loyal to Virginia, and had severed all ties with the Confederacy.
 He was released on June 18, 1862, and arrived back in Raleigh County on June 26, 1862.
 While he did not participate in the war thereafter, at least five of his six sons, except for John, served in the Confederate army.